What rights do taxi drivers have?

 -

-it would be outside the terms of their licence.
-This would usually mean a journey that ended outside of the driver’s licence area.
-Or,
+it would breach the terms of their licence (this usually means a journey that ended outside of the driver’s licence area)

-In order to comply with the Equality Act 2010, which prohibits discrimination, including discrimination due to somebody’s disability, taxis must be accessible.
+To comply with the Equality Act 2010, which prohibits discrimination, including discrimination due to a person’s disability, taxis must be accessible.
 This includes wheelchair accessibility.
 Wheelchair users must be carried at the same cost as non-wheelchair users.
 Likewise, officially-accredited service dogs must also be transported unless a driver is legally exempt from carrying dogs (eg due to an allergy).
 Passengers also have the right to transport a ‘reasonable’ amount of luggage.

-Your driver must take you by the quickest route and keep the meter running at all times.
-They must provide a receipt on request.
-They must also take reasonable steps to return any property left in their cab (unless it’s illegal, in which case they are obliged to hand it over to the police).
+Drivers must take the quickest route and keep the meter running at all times.
+They must provide a receipt on a passenger’s request.
+They must also take reasonable steps to return any property left in their cab (unless it’s illegal, in which case they must hand it over to the police).

 What obligations do taxi passengers have?

-In basic terms, the obligations of taxi passengers are simply to behave reasonably and respect the law.
-In particular, do not smoke or soil the cab and pay your fare at the end of the journey.
+Taxi passengers are expected to behave reasonably and respect the law.
+They must not smoke or soil the cab and pay their fare at the end of the journey.

-Generally, babies should be strapped into a carrier and toddlers (under 3 years old) should sit in the rear seat.
+Generally, babies should be strapped into a carrier, and toddlers (under three years old) should sit in the rear seat.
 They may sit without a seatbelt.
-From the age of 3, children must sit in their own seat and wear their own seatbelt (or, if appropriate, use a carrier).
+From the age of three, children must sit in their own seat and wear their own seatbelt (or, if appropriate, use a carrier).
 All adults must wear a seatbelt at all times.

 Can pets be taken in taxis?

-Taxi drivers do not have to agree to transport pets.
-If you want to transport a pet, they should be suitably restrained and trained.
+Taxi drivers are not required to agree to transport pets.
+Any animals that are to be transported should be suitably restrained and trained.
 If they are not, this may count as a good reason for the driver to decline a fare (eg if the driver feels like the pet poses a safety risk).
 Note that different rules apply to service animals (discussed above).

-If you drive a taxi or other private hire vehicle and you’re unsure of your rights, you can Ask a lawyer for help.
+If you operate a taxi or other private hire vehicle and you’re unsure of your rights, you can Ask a lawyer for help.